optimumqa/cypress-boilerplate/README.md

   <img alt="Javascript" src="https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E" target="_blank" />
 </a>

-> Template for one or multiple products.<br /> `cypress-multi-product-templates` saves you from most of the trouble when configuring.
+> Template for one or multiple products.<br /> `cypress-multi-product-templates` saves you from all of the trouble when configuring.

 ## ✨ Project structure